directus/directus/docs/extensions/creating-extensions.md

 ```

 If you are developing a bundle or hybrid extension, like a flow operation, your code will be bundled for two
-different environments: `node` for API extensions and `browser` for Data Studio extensions.
+different modes: `node` for API extensions and `browser` for Data Studio extensions.
 You can specify different
-options for each environment by optionally including the `.node` or `.browser` suffixes to the configuration filename:
+options for each mode by optionally including the `.node` or `.browser` suffixes to the configuration filename:
 `extension.config.node.js` and `extension.config.browser.js`.

 #### Supported Options